-Lectures will host art historians such as Caludio Paolini and Mirella Branca, specialists in design history such as Vanni Pasca, the chairman of AisDesign and Anna Chiara Cimoli of Politecnico di Milano, relevant figures such as Giampiero Bosoni and Paolo Deganello.
-To conclude the 4th edition of “Design classes”, Domitilla Dardi, Sergio Givone, Francesca Molteni, Puccio Duni, David Palterer will participate to the final workshop.
+Art historians such as Claudio Paolini and Mirella Branca, design history experts such as Vanni Pasca, president of AisDesign and Anna Chiara Cimoli of the Politecnico di Milano, personalities such as Giampiero Bosoni and Paolo Deganello.
+Domitilla Dardi, Sergio Givone, Francesca Molteni, Puccio Duni, David Palterer will also take part in the final round table.

-The discussion will address The modernity in progress.
-Vanni Pasca will start the meeting with the transformation in the way of designing houses from Loos to Le Corbusier.
-Anna Chiara Cimoli will talk about the Bahaus and the two artistic movements De Stijl and New Objectivity.
+Vanni Pasca will introduce the transformations occurred in the way of conceiving the houses from Loos to le Corbusier and Anna Chiara Cimoli will intervene to explain the Bahaus between De Stijl and Nuova Objectivity.

 8 June at 18.00 Italy and interior design.

 .
 Giampiero Bosoni will talk about the Italian masters of interior design; Paolo Deganello: the house, the interior spaces and the antidesign.

 The initiative is organized by SelfhabitatCultura, A/I/S/Design and ISIA Florence with the collaboration of the City of Florence, Museo Novecento, MUS.
 E, Horne Museum, ADI Toscana, Fondazione Architetti Firenze and Ordine degli Architetti Firenze.

 Realized with the collaboration of the Center for Contemporary Art Luigi Pecci of Prato as part of the regional project: “Cantiere Toscana Contemporanea”.